Simultaneously exploring multi-scale and asymmetric EEG features for emotion recognition: Materials and Methods

-\textbf{The method of Yang-2018.} Yang et al. introduced a baseline removing pre-processing method and validated it with their new model, which is called Parallel Convolutional Recurrent Neural Network (PCRNN).
-The pre-processed 2D EEG signals are transformed into 3D according to the spatial topology of electrodes.
-Then a group of CNNs and LSTMs are utilized to extract the spatial and temporal features respectively.
-To classify the emotion state, features are concatenated and input into a fully connected layer.
+\textbf{The method of Yang-2018.} Yang et al. introduced a pre-processing method for baseline correction, and validated it with their new model termed as parallel convolutional recurrent neural network (PCRNN)~\cite{2018Emotion}.
+In this model, the pre-processed 2D EEG signals were transformed into a 3D representation according to the spatial topology of the electrodes.
+A group of CNNs and LSTMs were then utilized to extract the spatial and temporal features, respectively.
+To classify the emotion states, these features were concatenated and input into a fully connected layer.
+This method yields accuracies of 90.80\% and 91.03\% on the valance and arousal dimensions of DEAP dataset.

-\textbf{The method of Liao-2020.} Liao et al. proposed a multimodal emotion recognition method in 2020.
-They transform the raw EEG signal into 3D as Yang et al. did.
-2D-CNNs are employed to extract the spatial features of EEG signals and LSTM are utilized to extract the temporal features of peripheral physiological signals.
-The concatenated spatial and temporal features are fed into a softmax classifier to predict the emotion states.
+\textbf{The method of Liao-2020.} Liao et al. proposed a multimodal emotion recognition method~\cite{liao2020multimodal}.
+They transformed the raw EEG signal into 3D representation as in the studied by Yang et al~\cite{2018Emotion}.
+2D-CNN kernels were employed to extract the spatial features of EEG signals, and LSTM were utilized to extract the temporal features of peripheral physiological signals.
+The concatenated spatial and temporal features were fed into a softmax classifier to predict the emotion states.
+This method achieved accuracies of 91.95\% and 93.06\% on the valance and arousal dimensions of DEAP dataset.

-\textbf{The method of Ma-2019.} Ma et al. proposed a method named MMResLSTM based on EEG and peripheral physiological signals.
-MMResLSTM contains four LSTMs, and the last three of them have a residual structure.
-Multimodal data is fed into two weights shared MMResLSTM to extract the high-level features and concatenated to predict the emotion state by a softmax layer.
+\textbf{The method of Ma-2019.} Ma et al. proposed a method named MMResLSTM based on EEG and peripheral physiological signals~\cite{ma2019emotion}.
+MMResLSTM contained four LSTMs, and the last three of them had a residual structure.
+Multimodal data were respectively fed into two MMResLSTM modules that shared parameters to extract the high-level features, and then concatenated to predict the emotion state by a softmax layer.
+MMResLSTM attained accuracies of 92.30\% and 92.87\% for valance and arousal of DEAP dataset.

-\textbf{The method of Huang-2021.} Huang et al. released a method based on the discrepancy of emotional response between two hemispheres, which is named Bi-hemisphere Discrepancy Convolutional Neural Network (BiDCNN).
-Three different matrices are constructed and input into the BiDCNN to extract the spatial and temporal features, including the discrepancy features of emotional responses between left and right hemispheres.
-In the end, all the features are concatenated and fed into a series of CNNs and dense layers to predict the emotion state.
+\textbf{The method of Huang-2021.} Huang et al. released a method based on the discrepancy of emotional response between two hemispheres, which was named bi-hemisphere discrepancy convolutional neural network (BiDCNN)~\cite{2021Differences}.
+Three different matrices were constructed and input into the BiDCNN to extract the spatial and temporal features, including the discrepancy features of emotional responses between left and right hemispheres.
+In the end, all the features were concatenated and fed into a series of Conv layers and FC layers to predict the emotion state.
+Evaluated on DEAP, Their method achieved accuracies of 94.38\% and 94.72\% on arousal and valance dimensions.